 You have a joint tenancy or licence if you share your home with a spouse, partner, family member or friend, and both or all of your names are on the agreement.

-If you're thinking about leaving, talk to the other joint tenants first.
+Talk to the other joint tenants first if you're thinking about leaving.
 It may be possible for someone else to take your place, or for the landlord to draw up a new agreement to those who are staying.

 You can only end a fixed term joint tenancy if your landlord and all the other joint tenants agree to it, or if there’s a break clause in your agreement, and all the other tenants agree to use it.